jacklee2thu/INAC/Full manuals.md

 ## *Jie Li & Xun Lan*

 ## INAC function
-Taking into consideration of large BAM file size of cfDNA sequencing files and long running process, We used a downsample example cfDNA BAM file to show the input and output of INAC function.
-Of course, the final processed output files of each feature also be supported in the [Datasets](https://github.com/jacklee2thu/INAC/tree/main/Datasets).
-(Part of INAC functions is designed to be run on Unix-based operating systems such as macOS and linux)
+Taking into consideration of large BAM file size of cfDNA sequencing files and long running process, We used sample case file to show the input and output of INAC function.
+Part of INAC functions is designed to be run on Unix-based operating systems such as macOS and linux.

 |Function name|Type|Input files|main out|
 |:--:|:--:|:--:|:--:|